albertsalgueda/detection/README.md

 # WEBCAM OBJECT DETECTION
 In this project you will find the code for using computer vision in your webcam.
+I used a pre-trained model from Tensorflow and applied transfer learning to a set of images I collected and labelled.
+OpenCV for accessing the webcam and displaying the object label.

 # INSTALLATION